 This is also different than the fight for attention at companies like Tencent, Facebook, and TikTok.
 On the consumer side, Alibaba is ultimately fighting for share of wallet.
 That is their total addressable market.
 And unlike the number of hours in the day, the amount of money in China keeps increasing.

 “To develop new supply categories and supply-side transformation based on consumer insights.”

 Ok.
 This one is complicated.
-There is a ton of thinking baked into that one point.
+There is a ton of thinking baked into this point.
 If #2 was about getting more engagement and share of wallet from consumers, this is about getting more engagement and money from SMEs.

 What is the total addressable market for merchants / SMEs?
-It isn’t money in the wallet of consumers that you get a percent of when spent.
+It isn’t money in the wallets of consumers where you get a percent of money spent.
 It is the value you add to the operations and income statements of SMEs.
 Here is the key slide from Maggie Wu.

 This is the key question.
 How much value can Alibaba add to merchants?
 How much can they decrease their costs?
 How much can their improve their operations?
 Their productivity?

 Because they generally take a small percentage fee from the value of the services they provide.
 It’s a take-rate of a few percent.
 And the more value they add to merchants businesses, the larger that number becomes.
 So that model income statement is their total addressable market on the merchant side.
 That is what they are trying to impact.
 And that is what they mean by “supply-side transformation based on customer insights”.

 - Think about Cainiao and all the cost savings and other value that provides to merchants.

 - Think about the Tmall Innovation Center (TMIC) which helps merchants study their customers and create new products in record time.